Koepka outduels McIlroy, wins first WGC title by 3 strokes

 After a couple of pars, Koepka took control.

-Koepka rolled in a 9-footer for birdie and a share of the lead on the par-5 third.
+Koepka rolled in a 9-footer for birdie and a share of the lead on the par-5 third he bogeyed in each of the first two rounds for a nice confidence boost.
 McIlroy missed his own 4-foot birdie chance a couple inches left after chipping from behind a green-side bunker.

-Koepka hit his second shot on the par-4 fifth from 185 yards to 5 feet for his second birdie and the outright lead, while McIlroy’s second was on the left fringe with his attempt 5 feet short on yet another par.
+Then Koepka hit his second shot on the par-4 fifth from 185 yards to 5 feet for his second birdie and the outright lead, while McIlroy’s second was on the left fringe with his attempt 5 feet short on yet another par.
 Koepka birdied his second straight on the par-4 sixth, rolling in a 20-footer for a two-stroke lead .

 Koepka padded that lead after the turn, hitting his second from 143 to 8 feet on the par-4 10th.
 Koepka rolled in the birdie putt to go to 15 under with a three-stroke lead making the only question left whether anyone could get close.